 Best practices for requesting sick time

-- If you know that there is a specific day (like the anniversary of a loved one’s death) that is hard for you, request it off.
-Giving plenty of notice that you will be using a sick day will enable your manager to schedule it in advance.
+- Request it off if you know that a specific day (like the anniversary of a loved one’s death) is hard for you.
+Giving plenty of notice that you will use a sick day will enable your manager to schedule it in advance.

-- Call (or email) and let your supervisor or manager know as soon as you decide that you need a mental health day so that they can make arrangements.
+- Call (or email) and let your supervisor or manager know as soon as you decide you need a mental health day so that they can plan.

 - If you need to involve your HR department to avoid negative comments or pushbacks, please know that is why they are there.